brightmachine/scrutiny/README.md

 3. Install an obscure program that your reporting uses once a month?
 4. Enable a PHP extension that you need for an API?

-This is the scenario Scrutiny was built to address – use the availability monitor you have setup (like pingdom) to also monitor other important aspects of your environment.
+This is the scenario Scrutiny was built to address – use the availability monitor you already use (like [Oh Dear](https://ohdear.app/) or Pingdom) to also monitor other important aspects of your environment.

 This means your availability monitor notifies you of any problems with your server environment setup instead of waiting for your clients or customers to tell you something is wrong.